Phone

 Rights and Benefits:

-Individuals granted asylum enjoy several rights and benefits, including the right to work in the United States, access to public benefits and social services, and the opportunity to apply for lawful permanent residency (green card) after one year of being granted asylum.
+Individuals granted the humanitarian relief option of asylum enjoy several rights and benefits, including the right to work in the United States.
+They also have access to public benefits and social services, and the opportunity to apply for lawful permanent residency (green card) after one year of being granted asylum.

 Exploring Refugee Status